danharel/compcon/Roadmap.md

 ### GIST Saves
 COMP/CON Save Data is small.
 We should be able to update it to a gist as a kind of ad-hoc "cloud storage".
 Trade pilots and configurations by sending someone an ID.
 COMP/CON handles the rest.

+### Imgur-hosted Pilot and Mech art
+Users should be able to, as an option, upload their custom artwork via COMP/CON so that when Pilots and Configurations are shared, the recipients don't have to do any more work to see the associated art.
+This can be done via the imgur API, automated by COMP/CON

 ### Better Stat Contribution Visibility
 Right now, a lot of the rules are correctly implemented but hidden.
 If a pilot's SYSTEMS score is contributing to a configuration's limited bonus, there should be a UI element that describes this relationship.